PACESTEM/STEMHackathonDec2020/README.md

 ### Demos (3 minutes)

+The games/apps will be shown from one computer.

   * Title of your app/game
   * Team members
   * Inspiration for the app/game
+  * Users
   * Demo the features of the app/game
   * Talk about your experience in the hackathon